kirkspock97/stremioaddonwrapper/README.md

  	TIMEOUT_MS= #defaults to 2000
  	RANDOMIZE_STREAMS= #defaults to true
  	```
  3. Create a blank `streams.db` file.
-If not, the docker compose may try to create a folder instead of a .db file which will break cause the container to fail.
+If not, the docker compose may try to create a folder instead of a .db file which will  cause the container to fail.
 Whilst this step is technically optional it's probably worth doing just in case.

 	```bash
  	touch streams.db